Gardening Advice Line

 You may also download our brochure: English (PDF) | Español (PDF)

-Being a UC Master Gardener requires a commitment to volunteer a minimum number of hours per year to the local MG educational programs and to continue your horticultural education as long as you are an active UC Master Gardener.
+Being a UC Master Gardener requires a commitment to volunteer a minimum number of hours per year for UC Master Gardener-approved, local educational programs, and to continue your horticultural education as long as you are an active UC Master Gardener.

 Specifically, each UC Master Gardener must:

-- Complete 12 hours of continuing education in horticulture each year.
+• Complete 12 hours of approved, continuing education in horticulture each year.

 In exchange for this commitment, you are given a comprehensive training program to prepare you for your volunteer work.